lrc-se/bth-sg-server/README.md

 ### Architecture

-The application is highly modularized and uses ES6 syntax (mostly in the form of shorthand) where available, but stays well clear of the *fake classes* that have been bolted on despite going against the very nature of JavaScript; instead the module code is based on factory functions and prototypes.
+The application is highly modularized and uses ES6 syntax (mostly in the form of shorthand) where available, but stays well clear of the *fake classes* that have been bolted on to the language despite going against the very nature of JavaScript; instead the module code is based on factory functions and prototypes.

 #### Modularity